Wellington Harbour: Transport

 Wellington Harbour is a significant port serving the lower North Island, with the Regional Council-owned company CentrePort recording around 14,000 commercial shipping movements each year.
-Wellington Harbour, the region's third largest container port, is located in Wellington City.
-There is a tanker terminal at Seaview in Lower Hutt.
+In 2023, CentrePort ranked seventh out of eleven container ports in New Zealand, by container TEU throughput.
+In 2023, CentrePort ranked third highest port by number of cruise ship visits, with 89 ships calling.
+CentrePort operates the fuel tanker wharf at Seaview in Lower Hutt.

 Wellington harbour ferries first began operating at the end of the 19th century and regular crossings from central Wellington to Days Bay continue today.
 The harbour is also used by inter-island ferries linking Wellington to Picton.

 A project to develop a walking and cycling route around the harbour, the Great Harbour Way, is gathering momentum.
 Te Ara Tupua is a cycling and walking path being built from Melling in the Hutt Valley to central Wellington.

 Wharves

-As of 2024, there are 20 wharves situated around Wellington Harbour.
+As of 2025, there are 20 wharves situated around Wellington Harbour.
 This includes large wharves in the inner harbour and port area, smaller wharves in seaside suburbs and the fuel wharves at Point Howard and Evans Bay.
 The first wharves were built from 1840 by newly arrived European settlers, to enable them to move goods from ship to shore.
 The first publicly owned wharf built in Wellington Harbour was Queens Wharf, completed in 1862.
 In 1880 the Wellington Harbour Board was created and took control of most wharves in the harbour until its disestablishment in 1989.

-At that time a commercial company, Port of Wellington (now called CentrePort Wellington) took over management of most industrial wharves, while Wellington City Council and Hutt City Council gained control of most suburban wharves.
 Wharves were built for various purposes – moving fuel, primary products such as timber, wool and meat coming from the hinterland, other goods and passengers.
 Wharves for passenger ferries included ferries taking commuters and day trippers to and from the city and suburbs, and larger inter-island ferries going to Picton and Lyttelton.
 The wharves also serviced passenger liners from overseas, and TEAL flying boats.

+On the disestablishment of the Wellington Harbour Board in 1989, a commercial company, Port of Wellington (now called CentrePort Wellington) took over management of most industrial wharves, while Wellington City Council and Hutt City Council gained control of most suburban wharves.
 Over time Wellington's wharves have been altered, upgraded, extended, truncated or buried in reclamation along the shoreline of Wellington Harbour.
 Many wharves have been repurposed in response to changing domestic and international conditions and requirements for maritime transport of passengers and cargo.